-Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!
+Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 Known for its steep hills, pastel houses, vibrant culture, and funky weather, it’s a very unique city.